pkrumins/bash-emacs-editing-mode-cheat-sheet/readme.txt

-Bourne again shell (bash) has two input editing modes - emacs and vim.
+Bourne again shell (bash) has two input editing modes - emacs and vi.
 This is emacs editing mode cheat sheet.
 It lists all the keyboard shortcuts available in emacs mode.
 It will make you much more productive in the shell.